BigBroKuang/Layer-reconstruction/README.md

 # Layer-reconstruction

-The code for the Physical review E paper:
+The code for the Physical review E paper: Layer reconstruction and missing link prediction of a multilayer network with maximum a posteriori estimation

+Citation:

 @article{PhysRevE.104.024301,
   title = {Layer reconstruction and missing link prediction of a multilayer network with maximum a posteriori estimation},